Welcome to Birch class' webpage

 Maths

-In Autumn Term 1, the children developed their place value knowledge, introducing hundreds into their knowledge of tens and ones.
-We explored this with the use of manipulatives and pictoral exmaples of resources.
-We then moved on to exploring addition and subtraction, introducing and developing our understanding of the formal column method for both addition and subtraction.
+In Autumn Term 1, the children will develop their place value knowledge, introducing hundreds into their knowledge of tens and ones.
+We will explore this with the use of manipulatives and pictoral exmaples of resources.
+We will then move on to exploring addition and subtraction, introducing and developing our understanding of the formal column method for both addition and subtraction.

-In Autumn 2, the children completed their addition and subtraction unit, solidifying their understanding of formal methods.
+In Autumn 2, the children will complete their addition and subtraction unit, solidifying their understanding of formal methods.
 We then moved onto multiplication and division.
-During this unit, children developed their understanding of the 3, 4 and 8 timestables as well as grouping and sharing.
+During this unit, children will develop their understanding of the 3, 4 and 8 timestables as well as grouping and sharing.

 Talk for Reading

-In Autumn 2, we read Charlotte's Web, focusing on understanding the different characters and how different language choices can impact hoe a character is portrayed.
-We also started to retrieve evidence from the text to support out ideas and inferences.
+In Autumn 2, we will read Charlotte's Web, focusing on understanding the different characters and how different language choices can impact how a character is portrayed.
+We will also start to retrieve evidence from the text to support out ideas and inferences.

 Topic